jtyang-chem/SimpleScript/README.md

 ## add_info_to_lmp_dump
 add missing info to mdanalysis trajectory object reading from lammps dump file.
 Mdanalysis is useful, but it's not easy to find functions you want, so I put it here

+## seq_reorder
+reorder numpy array rows by another integers array, can be used at reordering positions of atoms